yannikschaelte/HierOpt/README.md

 * [rafmekerk](examples/rafmekerk): a model of the RafMekErk signaling pathway,
 * [erbb](examples/erbb):  a model of ErbB signaling pathways.

- To compute derivatives of the objective function, both the forward and adjoint approach can be used.
+To compute derivatives of the objective function, both the forward and adjoint approach can be used in each of the models.
+The forward approach will usually be beneficial in small-scale models, whereas for large-scale models the adjoint approach can be considerably more efficient.